-Market Size of June 2019
+Market Size of December 2019

 (*)We define "global fund" as a fund targeting real estate investments in various countries including Japan.